 After the match, Busby was to complain about the officials' time keeping, among other things.
 Plus ça change...

 The Second Leg – April 25, 1957

-And while they couldn’t even blame the weather in Spain for the first leg result - The Guardian’s pre-match report had noted confidently that it was "ideal for English players, cool and brisk with a cloud layer..." - Busby's reaction suggests further innovation.
+And while they couldn’t even blame the weather in Spain for the first leg result - the Guardian’s pre-match report had noted confidently that it was "ideal for English players, cool and brisk with a cloud layer." - Busby's reaction suggests further innovation.
 Cloud-cover was one thing.
 Rain was plainly required.
 If necessary, artificial rain.
 Englishmen play in the rain, naturally.
 A little mud might be just the thing!

 Footage of even the highlights is, as with the first leg, hard to come by but of better quality than the first leg.
 It is hard to tell if a boggy pitch had any real effect on Madrid’s game or if Manchester United were similarly affected.
 The final score suggests an even match: 2-2 with United’s scorers being young Tommy Taylor and a certain Bobby Charlton.
 But Madrid scored first, twice, with di Stéfano opening the scoring.
-This suggests the sprinklers did not have the desired effect and the late concessions could mean Madrid had switched off with 5 goals in the tie.
+This suggests the sprinklers did not have the desired effect and the late concessions could mean Madrid had switched off with five goals in the tie.

 Nevertheless, Pathé’s announcer termed the football "sparkling" from the beginning of the match and it appears to have been very entertaining.